Ultralight Trekking Poles

 You could see the defining characteristic of these ultralight poles even wearing a blindfold: Just pick them up and hold them in your hand.
 The LT5 adjustable poles feel like feathers.
-In fact, the pair weighs about as much as a lightweight down jacket or five ounces of water, and might weigh less than your rain shell.
+In fact, the pair weighs about as much as a lightweight down jacket and less than five ounces of water, and might weigh less than your rain shell.
 That’s really light.
 But these poles nonetheless offer a basic, minimalist performance that stands up to hard use, as I discovered on a six-day, 74-mile backpacking trip through the Grand Canyon—including a rough, 15-mile, nearly 12-hour day traversing most of the rugged Escalante Route—and a seven-day, 96-mile traverse of the Wind River High Route, two-thirds of which is off-trail, as well as on a four-day, 50-mile hike through Yosemite.

 Three-section, twist-lock, adjustable poles with straps, the LT5 possess all of the basic performance qualities that hikers, backpackers, climbers, ultra-runners, and others look for in poles—but at two-thirds of the weight of the strongest competitors.